-Our model is motivated by a large dataset of beliefs about Covid-related risks that we collected from a large sample of Americans in three waves: in May of 2020, two months after the pandemic had started in the US, in July 2020 and November/December 2020.
-From the first wave we documented two surprising facts (Bordalo et al. 2020), which we confirmed in subsequent waves.
-First, there is a striking age gradient: older people are less pessimistic about Covid's lethality than younger people.
-The young overestimate the probability they die if infected with Covid, while the elderly underestimate it.
-Second, respondents are more pessimistic if they experienced non-Covid health adversities such as own or a family member's past hospitalization.
-The effect is quantitatively large, similar to that of moving from the bottom to the top tercile of cumulative Covid deaths in the respondent's state.
-This is puzzling: one might have expected exposure to other health risks (and surviving them) to lower one's estimated Covid lethality.
+Our model is motivated by data on beliefs about Covid risks that we collected from a large sample of U.S. residents in three waves: in May of 2020, two months after the pandemic had started in the US, in July 2020 and November/December 2020.
+From the first wave we documented three facts (Bordalo et al. 2020), which we confirmed in subsequent waves.
+First, people who estimate a higher share of Americans who have red hair are also sharply more pessimistic about Covid, pointing to a person-specific tendency to overestimate unlikely events across domains.
+Second, there is a striking age gradient: older people are less pessimistic about Covid's lethality than younger people.
+The young overestimate the probability they die if infected with Covid, the elderly underestimate it.
+Why would this group exhibit systematic underestimation?
+Second, people are more pessimistic if they experienced non-Covid health adversities such as own or a family member's recent hospitalization.
+This holds when assessing the risk of Covid death for themselves but also for others, who would have not had such experiences.
+This effect is quantitatively large and puzzling on two counts.
+First, one might have expected exposure to other health risks (and surviving them) to lower one's estimated Covid lethality.
+Second, why would own experiences shape beliefs about others?